Saumy-TOXOTIS/portfolio/README.md

 Welcome to the repository for my personal portfolio.
 This project is designed to be more than just a static page; it's an immersive digital experience that showcases my skills in web development and creative design.
 It leverages the power of 3D and scroll-based animations to guide the user through my work, skills, and contact information.

-> *A GIF showcasing the scroll-driven animations and 3D interactions of the portfolio.*

 ### **[View The Live Site Here](https://toxotis-portfolio.onrender.com)**

 ---